wjcunningham7/fastmath/README.md

 FastMath Library
 ================

-##Summary
+## Overview
 This repository contains the FastMath library.
 It provides numerical approximations for math functions (especially for the Gauss Hypergeometric function) numerical integration wrappers, compact data structures (such as the FastBitset), and other useful utility functions.
 This package is intended to be copmpiled and installed on the platform on which it will ultimately be used.
 It is **not** portable once installed.  **NOTE**: This package is officially maintained for Linux only, though some users have had success using it on MacOS as well.

-##Environment Variables
+## Environment Variables
 There are several environment variables one should export in the $HOME/.bashrc file before installation:

+#### Installation Path
-1\. **FASTMATH\_HOME** - This will be the directory where the package is installed, and where other programs may find it later.
-Some options are
+`FASTMATH_HOME` is the directory where the package is installed, and where other programs may find it later.
+Some typical options are

         $ export FASTMATH_HOME=/usr/local
         $ export FASTMATH_HOME=/opt
         $ export FASTMATH_HOME=$HOME/release

+#### Bitset Alignment
-2\. **FBALIGN** - This is the alignment of the FastBitset.
+`FBALIGN` is the alignment of the `FastBitset`.
 If your CPU supports AVX2 (AVX-512) it will be set automatically to 256 (512).
 If not set, the installation script will determine this for you.
 Options are

         $ export FBALIGN=64
         $ export FBALIGN=256
         $ export FBALIGN=512

+#### Platform Name
-3\. **PLATFORM** - This is the name of the system on which you are installing the package.
+`PLATFORM` is the name of the system on which you are installing the package.
 If you are using a workstation, try

         $ export PLATFORM=$HOSTNAME